The Biden administration moves to make broad, transgender sports bans illegal

 Thursday's announcement came on the same day the U.S. Supreme Court declined to intervene in West Virginia's battle over a law that bans transgender athletes from participating on female sports teams at school.
 And it came a day after the Kansas Legislature successfully overrode the Democratic governor's veto to codify a ban of its own.

 The proposed Title IX changes will be published to the Federal Register in the next few weeks, after which it will open for 30 days of public comment.
 Those are just the first steps in a long process to alter the law.
-Schools and students will not see the rule changed or enacted for months if not years.
+Assuming the proposal survives that process, schools and students will not see the rule changed or enacted for months if not years.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.